Germany – known for Oktoberfest, its cars & football (real football, which some may call soccer).

 Datenpässe for Data Prepaid – Telekom Germany (formerly T-Mobile)

-The Datenpässe for Data Prepaid are data plans (with 5G NR access) for the data-only SIM card.
+The Datenpässe for Data Prepaid are data plans (with 5G NR access) for the data SIM card.

 Datenpässe for Data Prepaid can be activated on the MeinMagenta: Handy & Festnetz app: